LappleApple/awesome-leading-and-managing/Leadership-for-Developers.md

 - [The Software Craftsman: Professionalism, Pragmatism, Pride](https://www.amazon.com/Software-Craftsman-Professionalism-Pragmatism-Robert/dp/0134052501): by Sandro Mancuso.
 An honest, engaging book that covers all imaginable aspects of being a craftsman, from playing an active role in shaping customer value to avoiding technical debt.
 Part of the Uncle Bob series.

 - [What Can Developers Learn from Being on Call?](https://jvns.ca/blog/2017/06/18/operate-your-software/?imm_mid=0f4059&cmp=em-webops-na-na-newsltr_20170630): by Julia Evans.
 Takeaway: Based on a Twitter thread begun by Charity Majors, this post suggests that being on call helps you to learn what kinds of production problems are common and uncommon; understand what needs urgent attention; design reliable systems; build in monitoring and diagnostics early; understand the parts of the system that aren’t yours; gain confidence in your judgement; make minimum effective change; learn about distributed systems and consistency and race conditions, and become a better developer.

+### Teamwork

+[9 Attributes of Successful Development Teams](https://about.gitlab.com/2017/05/23/attributes-of-successful-development-teams/): by Rebecca Dodd at GitLab.
+Takeaway: Great teams automate everything, are meticulous about documentation, use collaboration tools and integrated platforms, version control everything, make it easy for everyone to contribute, spend time on side projects, make code review collaborative, and are allowed to be creative.